best walks perth - rocky pool walk kalamunda

 Source: @stumckay

-It follows the Serpentine River and Gooralong Brook to a glorious turnaround point at the notoriously popular Serpentine Falls where you’ll find BBQ facilities and a spot to rest in the shaded areas.
-You can take it on from either end, but we’d recommend starting at the Jarrahdale end to catch a lunch stop at the falls halfway.
+It follows the Serpentine River and Gooralong Brook to a glorious turnaround point at the notoriously popular Serpentine Falls — where you’ll find barbeque facilities and a shaded spot to rest.
+You can take it on from either end, but we’d recommend starting at the Jarrahdale end to stop for lunch at the falls halfway.

 • Location: Serpentine National Park